ROLEX TOURNAMENT OF CHAMPIONS

 “It’s a special feeling to come over here to America and compete against the best,” Simon said.
 “I’m not use to playing against juniors and to win in America is a great feeling.”

-1 hour, 51 minute fog delay made play difficult for the 84 juniors, and Simon said the weather only made the course that more difficult.
+A 1 hour, 51 minute fog delay made play difficult for the 84 juniors, and Simon said the weather only made the course that more difficult.

 “It was a very tough day out there,” Simon said.
 “I somehow managed to get the job done and I’m happy.”